 Morris College has five residence halls: two for females, two for males, and one assigned as needed.
 Each residence hall contains a learning center complete with a mini-library and computers, television/social lounges, telephone service, a microwave oven, vending machines, laundry facilities, and access to Internet service and cable television from individual rooms.

-Students wishing to reserve a room in one of the college’s residence halls for the fall or spring semester or for summer session I or II must submit a room reservation fee in the amount of $50.00 together with a completed Housing Agreement form.
-When the student actually occupies the reserved room, the $50.00 fee shall be converted to a payment toward part of the total fee due on the room.
+Students wishing to reserve a room in one of the college’s residence halls for the regular academic year (fall and/or spring semesters), summer sessions included must submit a one time refundable room deposit of $100.00 with a completed Housing Agreement form.

-The Housing Agreement should be returned by August 1 for the Fall Semester, by December 1 for the Spring Semester, by May 1 for Summer Session I, and by June 1 for Summer Session II.
+The Housing Agreement should be returned by August 1 for the Fall Semester, by December 1 for the Spring Semester, by May 1 for the Summer Session.

 Housing Agreement Terms